 DIRECTIONS / ZUBEREITUNG

-2. Mix the mascarpone, low-fat curd, orange zest, juice and confectioner’s sugar until well combined.
-Crumble the fruit cake and divide about 3/4 of it between 4 glass jars.
-Add the mascarpone cream and plums on top (save 4 plum slices) and sprinkle with the remaining fruit cake pieces.
-Decorate with some whipped cream and plum slices.
+2. Combine mascarpone, low-fat curd, orange zest, juice, and confectioners’ sugar.
+Crumble the Marzipan Stollen (fruit cake) and divide about 3/4 of it between 4 glass jars.
+Add mascarpone cream and plums on top (save 4 plum slices) and sprinkle with the remaining fruit cake pieces.
+Decorate with some whipped cream and the reserved plum slices.

 2. Mascarpone mit Quark, Orangenschale, Saft und Puderzucker verrühren.
 Den Stollen in kleine Stücke brechen und etwa 3/4 davon auf 4 Dessertgläser verteilen.
-Die Mascarpone-Creme darauf verteilen und die Glühwein-Pflaumen draufgeben – 4 Spalten davon für die Dekoration zurückbehalten.
-Die restlichen Stollenstücke darüberstreuen und dann mit einem Tupfen Sahne und den Pflaumenspalten dekorieren und servieren.
+Die Mascarpone-Creme darauf verteilen und die Glühwein-Pflaumen darauf geben – 4 Spalten davon für die Dekoration zurückbehalten.
+Die restlichen Stollenstücke darüberstreuen und dann mit etwas Sahne und den Pflaumenspalten dekorieren und servieren.

 Here is a version of the recipe you can print easily.

-Christstollen (Fruit Loaf) Grifle with Mulled Wine Plums
+Christstollen (Fruit Loaf) Trifles with Mulled Wine Plums

 Ingredients